intel/ccc-linux-guest-hardening/docs/getting_started.md

 - **Intel Skylake or later:** The setup requires a Gen-6 or newer Intel CPU (for Intel PT) and adequate memory (~2GB RAM per CPU, 5-20GB storage per campaign)

-- **Patched Host Kernel:** A modifed Linux host kernel is used for TDX emulation and VM-based snapshot fuzzing.
+- **Patched Host Kernel:** A modified Linux host kernel is used for TDX emulation and VM-based snapshot fuzzing.
 This setup does not run inside a VM or container!

 - **Recent Debian/Ubuntu:** The userspace installation and fuzzing workflow has